- Purchase the complete Expat Arrivals Kenya Guide (PDF)

 Finding accommodation in Kenya

 Real estate agents, however, are an even more helpful resource when hunting for a place to stay in Kenya.
-Well informed about the market, they can present expats with a bouquet of options to match their budgets and requirements, and will oversee the leasing process, which unburdens expats of much of the paperwork associated with relocating.
+Well informed about the market, they can present expats with a bouquet of options to match their desires and financial requirements.
+They will also oversee the leasing process, which unburdens expats of much of the paperwork associated with relocating.

 Renting accommodation in Kenya

 Accommodation in Kenya can be costly, and expats may be responsible for financing these premises themselves, without the assistance of an employer.
 This makes rental accommodation a significant monthly expense.
 Expats working in Kenya are advised to negotiate that their employment contract contains at least some kind of provision for a housing stipend, which is common practice in the country.